erikhazzard/Bragi-Node/README.md

 This repository is for the NodeJS version of Bragi.
 Bragi allows you to write log messages that you can leave in your code, and allows you to specify what logs get output to the console.

-# Usage

-## Log Levels
-Unlike other libraries where log levels are linear, in Bragi log levels are categorical and completely arbitrary.
-You can have nested log levels, e.g.: `logger.log("group1:subgroup1", "Log message %O", {key: 42});".

-By having arbitrary log levels, you can have fine grain control over what log messages are outputted.

-## Formatting Options
-Format specifier    Description

-* `%s`	Formats the value as a string.
-* `%d` or `%i`	Formats the value as an integer.
-* `%f`	Formats the object as a floating point value.
-* `%O`	Formats the value as an expandable JavaScript object.

 ### Usefulness of logging

 [View an overview of how logging can be a powerful tool](http://vasir.net/blog/development/how-logging-made-me-a-better-developer).